 - Don’t let contaminants into your facility.

-- If contaminants do enter the facility, control where they go and how they are captured.
+- If contaminants enter the facility, control where they go and how they are captured.

-- Clean facility design is a niche engineering trade that focuses on the creation of clean zones with a person or product moving from the dirty exterior through isolation zones before entering the cleanest growing or processing zone.
-Each zone is meant to be cleaner and more positively pressurized than the previous zone.
-This helps push contaminants away from the cleanest grow room or processing center.
+- Clean facility design is a niche engineering trade that focuses on the creation of clean zones.
+A person or product moves from the dirty exterior through isolation zones before they enter the cleanest growing or processing zones.
+Each zone is cleaner and more positively pressurized than the previous zone.
+This pushes contaminants away from the cleanest grow room or processing center.

 Learn More – Defend with Prevention

-Within 30 minutes of runtime, the E1, E2 and E3 Air Filtration Units can scrub a 2,000 sq. ft. room of 98% of all powdery mildew and contaminants 0.3 microns or larger.
-The the Puren Solutions suite of products empower users to instantly create and indefinitely maintain clean environments.
-Unlike devices that rely on photocatalytic oxidation (that rapidly degrades – requiring replacement – and are quickly rendered less effective via the buildup of dirt and dust) and Ionic Oxidation (the levels hydrogen peroxide emitted via devices that offer periodic misting of areas is not at a level to provide sufficient or even moderate sanitation results), the Puren Solutions air filtration and monitoring units capture and retain airborne contaminants which can then be washed down and sterilized inside and out.
-This means you can use these products with complete confidence that it is not a source for spreading disease.
+Within 30 minutes of runtime, the E-Series Air Filtration Units scrub a 2,000 sq. ft. room of 98% of all powdery mildew and contaminants 0.3 microns or larger.
+The Puren Solutions suite of products empower users to instantly create and indefinitely maintain clean environments.
+Devices that rely on photocatalytic oxidation rapidly degrade, require replacement, and are quickly rendered less effective via the buildup of dirt and dust.
+The levels of hydrogen peroxide emitted via Ionic Oxidation devices that periodically mist spaces are not at a level that provides sufficient or even moderate sanitation results.
+The Puren Solutions air filtration and monitoring units capture and retain airborne contaminants.
+They can then be washed and sterilized inside and out.
+You can use these products with complete confidence that they are not a source for spreading disease.

-Contact us today to learn more about how the E1, E2 and E3 units can be a first line of defense in your integrated pest management plan.
+Contact us today to learn more about how E-Series air filtration units are a foundational first line of defense in your integrated pest management plan.